biobakery/metawibele/README.md

 * We have built these dependent uniref databases based on UniProt/UniRef 2019_01 sequences and annotations.
 You can download and uncompress these databases and provide `$UNIREF_LOCATION` as the location to install the database.

 	* UniRef90 sequence file (20 GB):
-		* If you are using Diamond v0.9.5, just download and uncompress the indexed version of sequences: [uniref90.fasta.dmnd.gz](http://huttenhower.sph.harvard.edu/MetaWIBELE_data/uniref90.fasta.dmnd.gz)
+		* If you are using Diamond v0.9.5, just download and uncompress the indexed version of sequences to `$UNIREF_LOCATION`: [uniref90.fasta.dmnd.gz](http://huttenhower.sph.harvard.edu/MetaWIBELE_data/uniref90.fasta.dmnd.gz)
 		* If you are using different version of Diamond,
 			* download raw sequences in fasta format: [uniref90.fasta.gz](http://huttenhower.sph.harvard.edu/MetaWIBELE_data/uniref90.fasta.gz)
 			* index the sequences using your local Diamond: